SodabaOloumi/blockchain-developer-bootcamp-final-project/README.md

 3: patients can access theirs own records , they can  permission the  user to view thier record  and can  revorke permission.

 4: when necessary, the doctor can share the patient`s file to another doctor.
+5: You can get the number of records with the patient's address.
+6: Can identify the record holder with the record ID.

 ## How to run this project locally: